Civil and Criminal Practices and Procedures

 Requires counsel to file trial briefs in all cases and to send all other counsel a copy of all briefs.
 Trial briefs must include a synopsis of the facts, discussion of the controlling law, and discussion of any evidentiary issues likely to arise at trial.

-Judge Polster conducts an extensive voir dire which includes standard questions and may incorporate some of the parties' proposed questions.
-After he completes his questioning, he will allow counsel approximately ten minutes per party to ask supplemental questions if the parties are not numerous.
+Judge Adams conducts an extensive voir dire which includes standard questions and may incorporate some of the parties' proposed questions.
+After he completes his questioning, he may allow counsel approximately ten minutes per party to ask supplemental questions if the parties are not numerous.
 Counsel may submit proposed voir dire questions to the court at least three business days prior to the final pretrial conference.

-Judge Polster uses an "informed strike" method for peremptory challenges.
 The entire panel is questioned and qualified.
 The peremptory challenges are then made by round.
-A sheet of paper is exchanged by counsel upon which they alternately write in the names and juror numbers of those they are challenging.
 If a party passes on a peremptory challenge, it loses that challenge.
 If the plaintiff and defendant consecutively pass on their peremptory challenges, the challenges are concluded and the jurors in the box are seated.
-After the peremptory challenges are completed, the names of the members of the jury are read and the jury is sworn.

 5. Opening Statement